 - Coaching: is a facilitated approach to guide team members to find the answer for themselves.
-It’s about raising their self awareness of the need to do something different and self managing the pursuit of that course of action.
+It’s about raising their self-awareness of the need to do something different and self-managing the pursuit of that course of action.

 What Tools are Required?

 Feedback and goal setting are the two key components of coaching.
-They set clear expectations about performance levels, the pathway to success and if they are on track to achieve their metrics.
+They set clear expectations about performance levels, the pathway to success, and if they are on track to achieve their metrics.
 Setting targets establishes a clear baseline for performance.
 Monitoring progress against the target gives staff the reassurance of the value of their activities.
 Making performance visible via leaderboards on a TV also allows them to see how their activity performance ranks against peers and to make the necessary adjustments.

 The ability to collect this performance information across multiple metrics can make it easier for leaders to determine an individual’s organizational contribution and prompt coaching opportunities.

 While the axis and name may vary, a grid essentially assigns people to a quadrant based on their performance.
-In all grids the top right quadrant is the place to be, and represents those individuals whose performance is seen as optimized.
+In all grids, the top right quadrant is the place to be and represents those individuals whose performance is seen as optimized.
 Those individuals in the bottom left quadrant represent the “problem people”.

-The performance grid provides the feedback mechanism about team members.
+The performance grid provides a feedback mechanism about team members.
 It allows their manager to see who should be applauded (those in the top right quadrant) and who may need to find an alternate career (those in the bottom left quadrant).
 Those individuals in either the bottom right or top left quadrants can be coached to move through the grid to the top right quadrant.

 Spinify Performance Grid Explained.